An index to the Groups operating within Lostwithiel u3a is included on this page.

 Members take it in turns to organise and host the lunches, so if no one volunteers there’s no lunch!!

-We are a friendly photography group with a variety of skill levels and interests.
-The group meets twice each month.
-One of our meetings is based in Lostwithiel when we show and discuss photographs.
-The second sees us out around the county and further afield, taking pictures and helping each other to try new photographic techniques and challenges.
+We are a friendly photography group with a wide variety of skill levels and interests.
+The group meets three times each month.
+One of our meetings sees us out around the county and sometimes further afield, taking pictures and helping each other to try new photographic techniques and challenges.
+There are also two meetings held online - in one we share and discuss images based on a monthly theme, whilst in the second we explore a variety of topics related to processing images in more depth.
 We also arrange workshops for the group with renowned professional photographers.
 These give us the chance to improve and grow within our own particular area of interest.
-We have also held four successful exhibitions over the last seven years.
+Over the last ten years we have also held four successful exhibitions .
 We welcome members with all ranges of ability and equipment - most of us started using our phone as a camera!

-Our meetings are held monthly every 2nd Friday at 10.30am in the Platform meeting room, Lostwithiel Station.
+Currently, our meetings are held monthly every 1st Friday of each month at 10.30am in the Reading Room at the Lostwithiel Community Centre.

 We would be delighted to hear from any new members.
 We are a friendly little group and not over serious.
 We play for enjoyment and to keep our brains alive (just).

-One "stroll" per month taking place on the last Friday of each month.
-These walks will be 2-3 miles along a gentle terrain (i.e. no hills).
+2"strolls" per month taking place on Monday mornings.
+These walks will be of about one hour in duration along gentle terrain (i.e. no hills).

 Learn a few easy chords and sing some songs it's great fun!
-Meeting starts at 2pm every Monday in Scout Hut.
-Absolute beginners are given basic instruction from our Start Up Book.
+Meeting starts at 2pm every Monday in Lanhydrock Memorial Hall Absolute beginners are given basic instruction from our Start Up Book.
 We have a spare Ukuleles Why not give it a try!

-We are a very lively, active and friendly Group meeting every 3rd Thursday of the month and organising trips to live and live-streamed theatre in and around Cornwall and beyond.
+We are a very lively, active and friendly Group meeting every 3rd Thursday morning of the month when members choose and help organize trips.
+We go to live and live-streamed theatre, music and dance in and around Cornwall and beyond.

 Initially set up by the Strummers Ukulele Fun and Sing Along Group we are a small group of enthusiastic, like-minded ukulele players who enjoy music and who are keen to develop and progress our musical ability.
 The emphasis is on playing the ukulele and singing with the occasional inclusion of other instruments to enhance particular songs.

 We see ourselves as a group which is complementary to the Strummers Ukulele Fun and Sing Along Group which meets each Monday.
 Sessions are conducted in a helpful and supportive way.
-Meetings are held every Friday at the Lostwithiel Forum's Platform Meeting Room on the Station from 2.00 to 4.00 pm.
+Meetings are held every Friday at the 1st Lostwithiel Scout Hut, Pleyber Christ Way, Lostwithiel PL22 )HA from 2.00 to 4.00 pm.
 We perform as Lost Chords.

-There are two walks scheduled each month: Main Walks (Normally 4-6 miles) are on the second Tuesday of every month.
-Short Walks (Normally 3-4 miles) are on the last Tuesday of every month.
-Members are contacted by e-mail, normally 7-10 days prior to the planned walk, giving details of the walk, meeting times, difficulty of walk, whether picnic is required, possibility of tea and cake stop etc. Based on the requested returns from the group lifts are arranged to minimise the number of cars required.
-We normally meet at the Community Centre but individuals can travel independently if desired to the pre-arranged starting point.
+There are two walks scheduled each month: Locally based walks are on the second Tuesday of every month with Carol and Sue or Dave and Chris leading the walks.
+Walks starting at places some distance from Lostwithiel lead by Chris and Janet or Annie are on the last Tuesday of every month.
+Members are contacted by e-mail, normally 7-10 days prior to the planned walk, giving details of the walk, meeting times, difficulty of walk, whether picnic is required, possibility of tea and cake stop etc. We sometimes meet at the Community Centre but individuals can travel independently if desired to the pre-arranged starting point.
 This information is also updated onto the walking group page of the website.

 There is currently a waiting list to join this group as the numbers have now exceeded manageable levels for many of the walks.